 19. Geumjeong Fortress

-Geumjeongsanseong (literally Geungjeong Mountain Fortress or Geumjeong Fortress) is the largest mountain fortress in the Republic of Korea today.
-It is located on Geumjeongsan in the Busan Metropolitan City.
+Geumjeongsanseong, also known as Geumjeong Mountain Fortress or Geumjeong Fortress, holds the distinction of being the largest mountain fortress in the Republic of Korea.
+It is situated on Geumjeongsan in the Busan Metropolitan City.

 To get there